safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ### connect

-Returns a new instance of the Safe Core SDK connected to the `safeAddress`.
+Returns a new instance of the Protocol Kit connected to the `safeAddress`.

 ```js
 const safeSdk2 = await safeSdk.connect({ ethAdapter, safeAddress })